Explore Bangkok after dark

 Here are some of our favourite after-dark things to do in Bangkok this year, for a night you won’t forget.

-1. Visit a Bangkok night market: Chang Chui Plane Night Market (NEW)
+1. Set off on a futuristic food adventure inside an airplane at Chang Chui Plane Night Market (NEW)

 Night markets are a quintessential Bangkok holiday stop.
 Chang Chui Plane Night Market is one of the new kids on the block – a mix of artsy, urban and ecocentric all rolled into one.